-The ambitious churchwide initiative outlines seven categories of sustainability goals in the spirit of Francis’ 2015 encyclical, “Laudato si’, on Care for Our Common Home,” which emphasizes integral ecology.
+In an ambitious Church-wide initiative, Pope Francis’ has invited all Catholics on a journey “to create the future we want: a more inclusive, fraternal, peaceful and sustainable world.”
+In the spirit of “Laudato si’, on Care for Our Common Home,” this initiative outlines seven categories of sustainability goals which emphasize integral ecology.
 Seven sectors of the church are asked to achieve those goals within a seven-year timeframe.

 The goals include: